Bottom Chimney Cleaning

 How much does it cost to clean your chimney?

 The standard chimney inspection costs about $100 to $250.
 Costs vary depending on roof accessibility and the type of chimney you need inspected.
 Beware of the lowest price.
-Competent chimney professionals invest in quality equipment, technical education and insurance for your protection.
-Companies offering a cut rate are much less likely to have made these investments.
+Competent chimney professionals invest in quality equipment, technical education

 At Certified Chimney Sweeps we are confident our services will meet your budget needs.